Web Design Colours: Emotions and Associations

 Try these palettes so that you don’t have to start from scratch in creating your own:

 If you need a simple tool for selecting colours as quickly as possible, Paletton is perfect.

 The direct relationship between colour and emotions

 Remember: users rarely notice and evaluate the colour of the background, navigation bar, and individual details, but this does not mean that the colour does not affect them.
 It just happens subconsciously.

-The user has some emotions, develops an attitude to the site or brand, performs specific actions: scrolls down, clicks on the buttons that prompt action, or, conversely, does not notice them.
+The user has some emotions, develops an attitude to the site or brand, and performs specific actions: scrolls down, clicks on the buttons that prompt action, or does not notice them.
 Colour plays a massive role in all this.